techreturners/demo-react-hooks-final-state/README.md

 # 🎣 Hooks Demo

-This is the initial state of an app we're going to experiment with in the session.

-We'll be adding some state management using `useState`, an API call using `useEffect` and some basic state sharing using `useContext`.
+This is the final state of the app from the session, having added some state management using `useState`, an API call using `useEffect` and some basic state sharing using `useContext`.

 Have an explore of the app to make sure you understand the basic structure of the components.